-The American wine writer and wine critic
+The American wine author and wine critic

 active.
-He is considered an absolute California specialist, who is said to have a similar influence on the wine style, as Robert M. Parker
+He is considered an absolute California specialist, who is said to have a similar influence on the wine style as Robert M. Parker

-hit high waves.
+made waves.
 The editor Steve Heimoff

-of the competing magazine Wine Enthusiast
+of the competing magazine Wine enthusiast